Unsupervised edge map scoring: a statistical complexity approach: A statistical complexity measure (SCM)

-Whenever we make statistical observations, or design and conduct statistical experiments, we seek information.
-How much can we infer from a particular set of statistical observations or experiments about the sampled population?
-Shannon \cite{shannon1948} quantified the information provided by an observation proportionally to how improbable it is.
-Relating this notion with our edge detection problem, if we have three points aligned in an edge map, the probability of having a fourth point next to them is higher than the probability of having a point further away.
-So, observing a point in place with low probability gives more information than observing a point in an expected place.
+Shannon stated that the information provided by an observation is proportional to how improbable it was \cite{shannon1948}.
+Relating this notion with the edge detection problem, having three points aligned in an edge map implies that the probability of having a fourth point next to them is higher than the probability of having a point further away.
+Therefore, observing a point in a place with low probability gives more information than observing a point in an expected place.
+Randomness in space positions is at the core of the notion of \emph{edge information}.

-We define our notion of information trough a new entropy function, that assess the randomness of an edge map trough the Kolmogorov-Smirnov (KS) test of goodness of fit.
-For a given edge map $b$, we select all edge pixels $E$ and map their positions $(i,j)$ to unit square $[0,1]\times [0,1]$ with a suitable injective function $\phi$, and test the goodness of fit of such a sample with the uniform $\mathcal{U}$ distribution on the unit square.